diogocsgomes/Java_AnimalShelterSoftware/README.md

 ##### Users

-- Organização Sem Fins Lucrativos
+- Organização Sem Fins Lucrativos.
-- Voluntários
+- Voluntários (sendo estes os utilizadores principais uma vez que estariam a trabalhar no abrigo para animais).
-- Investidores/Financiadores/Doadores
+- Investidores/Financiadores/Doadores.
-- Adotantes
+- Adotantes.

 This is a bulleted list of the users.
 As with the stakeholders, each user can either be referred to by name or role (" support rep," "call quality auditor," "home web site user")however, if there are many users, it is usually inefficient